omnia-network/ic-websocket-gateway/README.md

     The client can instantiate a new IC WebSocket connection by calling the `IcWebSocket` constructor.

-    When the client calls the `send` method of the SDK, the SDK creates a signed envelope with the content specified by the client and signed with its identity.
-The signed envelope is sent to the WS Gateway via WebSocket and specifies the `ws_open` method of the canister.
+    When the client calls the `send` method of the SDK, the SDK creates a [signed envelope](https://internetcomputer.org/docs/current/references/ic-interface-spec#http-call) with the content specified by the client and signed with its identity.
+The envelope is sent to the WS Gateway via WebSocket and specifies the `ws_open` method of the canister.

     Once receiving a message from the WS Gateway via WebSocket, the SDK validates the messages by verifying the certificate provided using the public key of the Internet Computer.